aldenfairley-catalyst/CardForge/README.md

 - If you see `Outdated optimize dep` or permission errors for `node_modules/.vite`, delete any `node_modules/.vite` folder and restart with `npm run dev` (the Vite cache now lives in a project-local `.vite` directory).
 - If you see `tsx: command not found`, the server dependencies were not installed.
 Run `npm run install:server` from the repo root.
 - If port 8787 is already taken, set `FORGE_SERVER_PORT=8788` (or another open port) before running `npm run dev`.
 The Vite proxy will honor the same variable.
+- If `npm ci` reports 403 errors to `registry.npmjs.org`, clear any proxy or npm auth environment variables (e.g., `npm config delete proxy && npm config delete https-proxy`) so installs use the pinned public registry from `.npmrc`.

 ## GitHub Pages
 1) Push to main